inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 1. Look at motor block assessment measurement intervals between the hours of 20:15 and 08:14 each day.
 Reference measurement interval rules for tile calculation above making sure to not include any intervals after both scores have resumed to zero.
 2. Numerator = count of time intervals that are ≤ 4:00 hours for the NIGHT category
 - *SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guidance)*
-3. Denominator (adjusted) = count all assessment measurement intervals between the hours of 22:00 and 05.59 in that week that are >8:00 hours and ADD +1 to denominator for each four hour period greater than the permitted 4:00 hours
+3. Denominator (adjusted) = count all assessment measurement intervals (for which the first measurement in the pair occurs between the hours of 20:15 and 08:14) in that week that are >8:00 hours and ADD +1 to denominator for each measurement interval missed.

-For example: (i) an 8:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 4:00hr over the permitted four hours for this category; (ii) 12:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 16:01hr measurement interval will count as 4 in the adjusted denominator etc...
+For example: (i) an 8:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for having missed the next expected measurement; (ii) 12:01hr measurement interval will count as 3 in the adjusted denominator
 4. Generate percentage of measurement intervals for that week that are 4:00 hours or less: numerator / denominator (adjusted)
 5. Plot on weekly chart